Floydada, Texas: 2000 census

-In the city the population was spread out, with 31.6% under the age of 18, 7.8% from 18 to 24, 23.6% from 25 to 44, 20.6% from 45 to 64, and 16.5% who were 65 years of age or older.
+In the city, the age distribution was 31.6% under 18, 7.8% from 18 to 24, 23.6% from 25 to 44, 20.6% from 45 to 64, and 16.5% who were 65 or older.
 The median age was 34 years.
 For every 100 females, there were 91.4 males.
-For every 100 females age 18 and over, there were 84.6 males.
+For every 100 females 18 and over, there were 84.6 males.

-The median income for a household in the city was $25,429, and the median income for a family was $30,038.
+The median income for a household in the city was $25,429, and for a family was $30,038.
 Males had a median income of $25,179 versus $17,381 for females.
 The per capita income for the city was $12,431.
-About 24.7% of families and 26.5% of the population were below the poverty line, including 36.2% of those under age 18 and 19.7% of those age 65 or over.
+About 24.7% of families and 26.5% of the population were below the poverty line, including 36.2% of those under 18 and 19.7% of those 65 or over.

 Education

 The city is served by the Floydada Independent School District.
-Apple Inc. has teamed up with Floydada to distribute laptop computers to the students and staff of Floydada's Jr. High and High School.
+Apple Inc. has teamed up with Floydada to distribute laptop computers to the students and staff of Floydada's Junior High and High Schools.
 In 2007–2008, Floydada was the only town in Texas to be an Apple distinguished school.

+Floyd County is in the service area of South Plains College.

 Workforce development

 Floydada has a number of free training programs provided by the Floydada Professional Development Center and the Floydada Economic Development Corporation (EDC).
 Employers can access financial assistance for training through the Skills Development Fund and the Self-Sufficiency Fund administered by the Texas Workforce Commission.
 Local training facilities include Caprock Community Action and the Floydada Technology Center.

-The Floydada Technology Center (FTC) began in 2003 and is provided by the Floydada EDC and is housed in the EDC offices at 105 South 5th Street.
-The Center itself was designed to provide workforce development to both citizens and businesses upon request.
-It houses a twelve student capacity classroom with an instructor's podium and computer that is attached to a projector.
-Caprock Community Action was opened in 2002 and operates a learning lab that offers citizens the opportunity to earn their GED.
+The Floydada Technology Center began in 2003 and is provided by the Floydada EDC and is housed in the EDC offices at 105 South 5th Street.
+The center itself was designed to provide workforce development to both citizens and businesses upon request.
+It houses a 12-student classroom with an instructor's podium and computer attached to a projector.
+Caprock Community Action was opened in 2002 and operates a learning laboratory that offers citizens the opportunity to earn their GED.
 They are located at 701 E. Lee Street.

 Coronado site

-Archaeologists from Wichita State University excavated in Blanco Canyon, 6 mi south of Floydada.
-They discovered significant evidence that Spanish explorer Francisco Vázquez de Coronado established a major camp there during his search for Quivira, one of the legendary Seven Cities of Gold.
+Archaeologists from Wichita State University excavated in Blanco Canyon, 6 mi south of Floydada, and discovered significant evidence that Spanish explorer Francisco Vázquez de Coronado established a major camp there during his search for Quivira, one of the legendary Seven Cities of Gold.
 The Floyd County Historical Museum in downtown Floydada displays some of the significant artifacts from Coronado's campsite.
 Also, an historical marker in Blanco Canyon tells of Coronado's expedition, which led through the canyon.